What Is The Center Of The Atom Called

 The existence of the nucleus poses a fundamental question: How can positively charged protons exist so close together without repelling each other?
 The answer lies in the strong nuclear force, one of the four fundamental forces of nature (the others being gravity, electromagnetism, and the weak nuclear force).

 The strong nuclear force is an incredibly powerful force that acts only over very short distances.
-It overcomes the electrostatic repulsion between protons, binding them and neutrons together within the nucleus.
+Think about it: it overcomes the electrostatic repulsion between protons, binding them and neutrons together within the nucleus.
 Without the strong nuclear force, atomic nuclei would simply fly apart, and matter as we know it could not exist.

 Isotopes and Nuclear Stability